 Let’s flip the script, now … there’s a lot of heart in this song.
 There are clever choices in the lyrics, like shortening the cliche “Marching to the beat of my own drum” to “Marching to the beat I drum” to fit the meter.

 There’s nothing wrong with the Four Chords of Awesome.
 I use them all the time in my own songwriting.
-In his classic song “Hallelujah” Leonard Cohen refers to the “secret chord that David played, and it pleased the Lord.”
+In his classic song “Hallelujah,” Leonard Cohen refers to the “secret chord that David played, and it pleased the Lord.”
 How does it go?
 “The fourth, the fifth; the minor fall and the major lift.”
-Those are the Four Chords of Awesome, and the song itself plays them as the lyrics name them.
+Those are the Four Chords of Awesome, and “Hallelujah” itself plays them as the lyrics name them.
 I don’t know what it is, but they speak to something primal in us, just like that tribal beat.
-Of the top of my head, the chorus chord structure of “This Is Me” is the same as the chord structure for “Buried Myself Alive” by The Used.
-(The beat is similar, too, and so is the sentiment, despite being a million percent less treakley.)

 The movie around the song is clearly cheesy (“Girls … I think I’ve had an idea!”
 The idea must have been to run ecstatically down dirt roads while somehow keeping his top hat on.)
 Full disclosure – I haven’t seen the movie.
 The “C” review by Jesse Hassenger on avclub.com faults the film’s “deliberate musical anachronisms” for being “dependent on the supposedly invigorating spectacle of characters march-dancing toward the camera in brave defiance.”
 “This Is Me” is the ultimate march-dance-toward-the-camera song.
 As for deliberate musical anachronism, Hamilton has made that all the rage.

 I have no easy answers, only this conundrum – I am mostly offended by “This Is Me” and the song’s lowest-common-denominator grab for the heartstrings … and yet I keep coming back to that video I posted above, the second one, taken from the first cast sing-through.
-It captures Settle (supposedly) overcoming stage fright to come to the center of the room; grip Hugh Jackman’s hand for support at an emotional high point; and then ruining it all with that annoying shrug at the end.
+It captures Settle (supposedly) overcoming stage fright to come out from behind the music stand; grip Hugh Jackman’s hand for support at an emotional high point; and then ruin it all with that annoying shrug at the end.
 Side note: the male featured vocalist looks like he’s about to explode.

 I tear up every time.
 It’s maudlin as hell … and it works like gangbusters.
-Give this team credit.
+Give this team a trophy.